Presentations and posters

 Firstly, this is really good at helping you overcome any nerves as you’ll know exactly what you are going to say.
 It will build your confidence.

-Secondly, saying something aloud an effective way to check for sense, structure and flow.
+Secondly, saying something aloud is an effective way to check for sense, structure and flow.
 If it is difficult to say, or doesn’t sound right, then the audience may find it difficult to follow what you are trying to say.

 Finally, practising helps you know how long your presentation will take.
 If your presentation is being assessed, you may be penalised for going over time as that would be unfair to other presenters (it is like going over your word count).

 If you can, find out what resources and equipment you will have when you present.
 It is usually expected that presenters will wear or use a microphone so that everyone can hear.
 But you will still need to remember to project your voice and speak clearly.
 Also think about how you are going to use your visual material.

 Making a video